 Local users do not need to have a ham radio license or interact with the radio equipment at all.
 To access the BMERS email service, local users can use any Wi-Fi or Ethernet capable device (such as a PC, laptop, tablet or smart phone) that can run a standard web browser.
 No additional software is required.
 The radio station operator supplies local users with email credentials and Wi-Fi configuration data required to access the service.

-Email users at the other end--on the Internet side--do not need any special software to communicate with BMERS users.
-They only need to keep in the body of their replies a special addressing data included in the emails they received from BMERS users.
+Email users at the other end, on the Internet side, do not need any special software to communicate with BMERS users.
+They simply include in their emails some special addressing data included in emails from BMERS users.

 Availability